Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Benefits of Inclusive Design

-Implementing Inclusive Design in Digital Products
+Implement Inclusive Design Principles into Digital Products

 Next, you can begin creating your digital design.
 As you’re doing so, keep flexibility in mind throughout the entire process.
 Remember, no two users interact the same when using online spaces.
 Be sure to provide users with options to adjust font or text sizes, change color contrast, or other visual elements.
 You may also want to provide alternative input methods to accommodate users with limited physical mobility.

 Finally, test and iterate your designs regularly.
-As technology evolves and user needs change, so too does the meaning of inclusivity.
-Regular accessibility testing is the only way to continue to provide an inclusive, accessible experience even as needs change.
+As technology evolves and user needs change, so does the meaning of inclusivity.
+Regular accessibility testing is the only way to continue to provide an inclusive, accessible experience — even as needs change.

 AudioEye’s Role in Promoting Inclusive Design

 Inclusive design isn’t just the latest design industry buzzword.
 It’s something more consumers are looking for and prioritizing when evaluating products and services.
 By incorporating inclusive design, you foster an environment where inclusivity thrives and users feel a strong sense of belonging.
-Additionally, accessibility ensures that everyone has equal access to products and services which expands your market reach and drives customer loyalty.

-Want to see what AudioEye can do?
+Ready to see what AudioEye can do?
 Book a demo today.

 Ready to test your website for accessibility?